 Letters of recommendation

 Applicants may submit a letter of recommendation from a professor who is sufficiently familiar with and can evaluate the applicant's academic quality.
 The form below or an informal letter may be used for this.
-In all cases, the letter of recommendation must be signed by the professor and may then be submitted along with the other application documents or submitted directly by the professor as a separate item.
-The Faculty uses the letter of recommendation as an additional basis for making decisions during the categorization process.
+In all cases, the letter of recommendation must be signed by the professor and may then be submitted along with the other application documents.
+If the professor wants to send the letter of recommendation confidentially, he or she can submit it directly via our contact form (with the subject «Application to Master's degree program (except Medicine)») The Faculty uses the letter of recommendation as an additional basis for making decisions during the categorization process.

 Review of admission to minor program